Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Harmony/Sparkle.md

 ## **1. Stat Goals:**
 - 200+ Crit.
 DMG

 - **153.9 Speed** `OR` **138.5 SPD** `OR` **169.3 SPD**

 - If you have her signature light cone, aim for 250+ Crit.
 DMG.

-### With HP main stat sphere:
+#### With HP main stat sphere:

 **4400 HP, 1100 DEF**
 - If you're using a 5★ Light Cone, then aim for **5000+ HP** and **1200+ DEF** instead.

-### With DEF main stat sphere:
+#### With DEF main stat sphere:

 **3500+ HP**, **1500+ DEF**

 ### **Notes:**
 - If you're using a 5★ Light Cone, then aim for **4000+ HP** and **1700+ DEF** instead.
-- 169.3, 153.9 and 138.5 SPD are speed break points, check out what they are useful for **[here](https://discord.com/channels/1108987403345084529/1108990029365264444/1224073130100785212)** and check out character's decimal speed [here](enka.network)
+- 169.3, 153.9 and 138.5 SPD are speed break points, check out what they are useful for **[[../../02.
+Essential Guides/Speed Fundamentals#Thresholds| here]]** and check out character's decimal speed [here](Https://enka.network)

 - If you have any teammates that **permanently** buff speed (like Ruan Mei), make sure to lower your speed accordingly as more speed than required for a break point is rarely useful.
 	- If you have sources of action advance, such as DDD or 4 Piece eagle, and wish to know how much speed you need: please consult [[../../02.
-Essential Guides/Speed Fundamentals#Relevant Breakpoints|the relevant breakpoints]].
+Essential Guides/Speed Fundamentals#Relevant Breakpoints|the relevant breakpoints]]

 ## 2. Trace Priority:
 Skill>Ultimate>Talent